thomasclarke1969/documentation/getting-started/ios/connecting.md

 #import <LayerKit/LayerKit.h>
 ```

-The [LYRClient](docs/api/ios#lyrclient) object represents the primary interface for interacting with the Layer service.
-Your application should only instantiate one instance of [LYRClient](docs/api/ios#lyrclient) and should retain the instance at all times.
+The [LYRClient](docs/api/ios#lyrclient) object is the primary interface for interacting with the Layer service.
+Only one instance of [LYRClient](docs/api/ios#lyrclient) should be instantiated and used at all times.
 The object is initialized with an application key.

 ```emphasis
 We have created an application for you titled, %%C-INLINE-APPNAME%%, and the sample code below contains your application's key.
 ```

-This key is specific to your application and should be kept private at all times.
+Key's are application specific and should be kept private.
 Copy and paste the following into `application:DidFinishLaunchingWithOptions:` in your `AppDelegate`.

 ```objectivec
 // Initializes a LYRClient object